groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/extract/ods.md

     enable: true
     title: "About GroupDocs.Merger for Java API"
     content: |
-        GroupDocs.Merger for Java library offers a simple solution to safely merge & split between a wide range of document formats including PDF, Microsoft Office (Word, Excel, PowerPoint, OneNote), OpenDocument, HTML, images and many others within .NET applications.
+        [GroupDocs.Merger for Java](https://products.groupdocs.com/merger/java/) offers a simple solution to safely merge & split between a wide range of document formats including PDF, Microsoft Office (Word, Excel, PowerPoint, OneNote), OpenDocument, HTML, images and many others within .NET applications.
 By adding just a few lines of the code, perform several document operations such as move, remove, rotate, swap, extract or change the orientation of pages within the documents.
 The documents merging API also supports previewing document pages as an image to analyse the document structure, formatting and content on the page.

         GroupDocs.Merger APIs are well supported on all major operating systems and Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8) and Java 10.